brevzin/brevzin.github.io/_posts/2022-05-24-optional-assignment.md

 This will perform better for types like `string`.
 Such types aren't exactly rare (even though copy assignment for `Optional` probably isn't an exceedingly common operation).
 So it's probably a good tradeoff: we have a more complex implementation with more type requirements (now we do require copy assignment), but we have better performance.

+This also has the potential for better exception safety.
+If the underlying type's copy assignment provides the strong exception guarantee, then this implementation does as well.
+The previous implementation could only provide the weak exception guarantee in the case of a throwing copy constructor.

 It's tempting to argue that this also has a nice symmetry (implementing `Optional<T>`'s `=` in terms of `T`'s `=`), but we only use that operation in one of the four cases, so it's really not all that symmetric.
 Moreover, we get a new value of `T` in two different ways here (copy construct or copy assign) whereas in the previous implementation, there was only one.

 It bears repeating, though, that while we _can_ implement `Optional<T>`'s copy assignment in terms of `T`'s copy assignment, it is not the case that we _must_ implement `Optional<T>`'s copy assignment this way.
 It is simply one implementation strategy.